sergioromero48/sergioromero48/README.md

 # Hi there, I'm Sergio 👋

-## Electrical Engineering Student | Robotics and Autonomous Systems Enthusiast | Vice President of the Robotics and Automation Society
+## Electrical Engineering Student | Robotics and Autonomous Systems Enthusiast | Project Manager of the Robotics and Automation Society at UTSA

 Welcome to my GitHub profile!
 I'm an Electrical Engineering major at the University of Texas at San Antonio (UTSA), specializing in Systems and Control.
 With a deep passion for robotics and autonomous systems, I enjoy literature 📖, music 🎶, philosophy 💭, and robotics 🤖.